wayneonn/wayneonn/README.md

 ## About Me

-I'm a software craftsman with a deep passion for merging technical prowess and sharp problem-solving acumen to catalyze innovation and engineer solutions that make a difference.
+I'm a software craftsman with a deep passion for merging my technical skills and sharp problem-solving acumen to engineer solutions that make a difference.
 My journey is underscored by two fundamental tenets: **responsibility** and the relentless pursuit of **meaningful work**.

 These principles are my north star, guiding me to build software that doesn't just work, but works wonders for others, aspiring to leave a positive imprint on the future.
 Here's a bit more about what makes me tick: